-DELIVERY Face- to-face Face-to-face, Distance learning, etc. .
-400 .0 .400 USE OF INFORMATION AND COMMUNICATIONS The course includes lectures that will be displayed through TECHNOLOGY PowerPoint, case studies, video use as well as the use of Use of ICT in teaching, laboratory education, the Kahoot application (onli communication with students selection of the answer t Continuoriication with stoderiis presentation of the selecte · · diagrams and presentation of the correct answer) in order to increase the active participation of students in lectures.
-Semester workload TEACHING METHODS Activity Semester workload TEACHING METHODS The manner and methods of teaching are described Activity Lectures Semester workload 3 Semester workload 3 The manner and methods of teaching are described Lectures Semester workload 3 The manner and methods of teaching are described in detail.
-Lectures Students' oral Semester workload 3 The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, Lectures Students' oral Semester workload 3 1 The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, Lectures Students' oral Semester workload 3 The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, Lectures Students' oral Semester workload 3 1 The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. Lectures Students' oral Semester workload 3 1 The manner and methods of teaching are described in detail.
-Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, Lectures Students' oral Semester workload 3 according to the principles of the ECTS
+DELIVERY Face- to-face Face-to-face, Distance learning, etc. Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS The course includes lectures t hat will be displayed through TECHNOLOGY PowerPoint, case studies, vid eo use as well as the use of Use of ICT in teaching, laboratory education, the Kahoot application (online quiz presentation, online communication with students s selection of the answer that is considered correct, presentation of the selected answers in the form of f the correct answer) in order to increase the active particip pation of students in lectures.
+TEACHING METHODS Activity Semester workload The manner and methods of teaching are described Lectures 3 in detail.
+Students' oral 1 Lectures, seminars, laboratory practice, fieldwork, presentations study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study Course total according to the principles of the ECTS